 However, my budgeting has two simple, unbreakable rules.

-1. Pay yourself first.
+Budget Rule 1: Pay yourself first.

 My second step is to put a set percentage of my income towards my three forms of savings.

 Our emergency fund is currently at 6 months, but until we hit that point I threw every extra dollar towards that goal.
-I always contribute at least 10% to retirement and usually do $500-1,000 towards the personal financial goals.
+I currently contribute at least 10% to retirement and usually do $500-1,000 towards the personal financial goals.

-2. Never Spend More Then You Make
+Budget Rule 2: Never Spend More Than You Make

-In my first marriage my husband and I had slightly different views on spending.
-He just had more expensive tastes then I did and I didn’t know how to say no. More then anything we were just young and dumb.
+In my first marriage, my husband and I had slightly different views on spending.
+He just had more expensive tastes than I did and I didn’t know how to say no. More than anything we were just young and dumb.